La Modelo

 La Modelo (English: The Model [Prison]) is a prison in Bogotá, Colombia.
 With 15,000 inmates, the facility is known for its violence.
 Different areas of the prison are controlled by different factions of paramilitaries, guerrilla fighters, and drug cartels.
 Most of the prisoners at La Modelo are not associated with any factions.
 Prison guards do not carry weapons in the prison, except for a baton.
-However, guards in the watch towers due have a rifle.
+However, guards in the watch towers do have a rifle.
 Prisoners have easy access to guns and grenades.
-The prison's administration allows prisoner's to have businesses, such as bakeries or restaurants.
+The prison's administration allows prisoners to have businesses, such as bakeries or restaurants.

 On 27 April 2000, over 100 prisoners were murdered in fighting.
 After the killings and the publicity it created the government began to change the prison regime.
 Many of the private shops were shut down and security was stepped up, although inmates still have access to arms.

 The battles of April 2000

 In mid-February 2000, visits to La Modelo were suspended.
 In March a peace pact was signed that was broken when the following April the dismembered corpse of paramilitary leader Carlos Alberto León, an inmate of patio two, was found.

 While the Cuerpo Técnico de Investigación (CTI) were conducting their due diligence and removing the body, on Wednesday April 26, 2000, an armed confrontation between paramilitaries from the Autodefensas Unidas de Colombia (AUC) and common criminals from yards 3, 4 and 5 of the La Modelo prison left a total of 32 dead, 17 injured and 17 missing..
 The battle lasted for 12 hours between Thursday afternoon and Friday morning, in a day that is the bloodiest experienced in any Colombian prison.
-In this incident, weapons, explosives, cartridges, communication elements, and AUC insignia were seized, among other elements..
+In this incident, weapons, explosives, cartridges, communication elements, and AUC insignia were seized, among other elements.

 The battle started at 14:40, when members of the self-defense groups of yards 3 and 5 learned of the shooting death of Yema Ospina Flórez, a relative of one of the members of "Los Priscos", a criminal gang from the time of Pablo Escobar, leader of the Cartel de Medellín who disappeared in 1993.
 Ospina had been infiltrated by the paramilitaries in yard 4, so that he would report who the bosses were in that yard.
 Most of the inmates in this yard were accused of social crimes (kidnapping, rape and theft, among others).